slinetzky/Quito_RealEstate_Market/README.md

 SQL code is used first to clean data, R code is used afterwards.
 SQL code first, R later.

-Analysis, graphs and detailed explanations are contained in the pdf report.
+Analysis, graphs and detailed explanations are contained in the pdf presentation report.